 Of course, there are many other communities where retirees can live, each with a different ambiance.
 Shipyard plantation is generally quiet and heavily wooded; Sea Pines plantation has several restaurants and many shops and is tourist oriented; Wexford plantation is for those who have plenty of money; and many neighborhoods exist outside of the gated plantations.
 The best bet is to visit the island frequently and do some exploring.
 You might need a local contact or real estate agent to get you into the gated communities.

-SHARE is a senior citizens organization that offers social activities, education and other activities.
+SHARE, now called the Hilton Head Island Senior Center, is a senior citizens organization that offers social activities, education and other activities.
 The 850 member club has bridge and poker games, three bicycle clubs, softball, computer classes and other activities.
+It is run by the Island Recreation Center.

 Sun City Hilton Head